 Our faculty and students engage in research initiatives designed to answer significant questions in the field of information management.
-Our research falls into seven overlapping areas, illustrated below, including information organization/respresentation and data science.
+Our research falls into seven overlapping clusters, illustrated below, including information organization/representation and data science.

-MLIS thesis-option students and Interdisciplinary PhD students undertake theses within SIM’s core research areas.
-Many of the projects are collaborative efforts between SIM and other schools and faculties inside the Faculty of Management and beyond.
-There are also opportunities for SIM students to explore SIM’s core research areas through reading courses or as research assistants.
+MI thesis-option students and Interdisciplinary PhD students undertake theses within our core research clusters.
+Many of the projects are collaborative efforts between DIS and other departments inside the Faculty of Management and beyond.
+There are also opportunities for MI students to explore our core research clusters through reading courses or as research assistants.

-Data, information and knowledge management including cloud computing; collaboration; data management; digital preservation; information management; information systems; knowledge management; privacy (collection, use, disclosure, security, destruction of information); records management; research data management; health program evaluation.
+Data, information and knowledge management including cloud computing; collaboration; data management; digital preservation; information management; information systems; knowledge management; privacy (collection, use, disclosure, security, destruction of information); records management; research data management; health program evaluation, open data.

-Data science including big data; big data analytics; big data management; big data processing; citation analysis; cloud computing; cloud computing at scale; computational social science; empirical innovation studies; ethics; natural language processing; network analysis; personal information security.
+Data science including big data; big data analytics; big data management; big data processing; citation analysis; cloud computing; cloud computing at scale; computational social science; empirical innovation studies; ethics; natural language processing; network analysis; personal information security; digital forensics.

-Educational and informational services including children’s services; collaboration; collections development; community engagement; community-led services; data literacy; information literacy; pleasure reading; readers’ advisory services; reading and literacy; young adult services; mediated information searching; scholarship of teaching and learning.
+Educational and informational services including children’s services; collaboration; collections development; community engagement; community-led services; data literacy; information literacy instruction; pleasure reading; readers’ advisory services; reading and literacy; young adult services; mediated information searching; scholarship of teaching and learning.

 Human information interaction including accidental information acquisition; e-learning; geographic information behavior and use; group/collaborative information interactions; human-computer interaction; individual differences; information needs and behaviours; mobile interface theory; online catalog retrieval systems (pleasure reading); organizational learning; perceptions of internet-based technology; privacy; serendipity; social media; user engagement; web-based discovery systems.